ShenzheZhu/QuickScan-Handwritten-Paragraph-Recognition/README.md

 ## Introduction to QuickScan
 -   QuickScan is a powerful web application designed to swiftly convert handwritten text into digital text.
-This application utilizes a blend of front-end technologies such as HTML and CSS, combined with robust back-end tools like Python, Flask, TensorFlow, and OpenCV.
+This application utilizes a blend of front-end technologies such as HTML, CSS and JavaScript, combined with robust back-end tools like Python, Flask, TensorFlow, and OpenCV.

 ### To use this web application, follow these simple steps: